FORT LOWELL MUSEUM

 UPCOMING EVENTS

 Fort Lowell Day celebrates the Fort Lowell Neighborhood, Fort Lowell’s history, and the history of the area those two now encompass.
 Activities include live music, guided tours of Fort Lowell Park, cavalry drills, and living history activities.
-The event will also include 1860s vintage baseball games held in Fort Lowell Park.
 Click here for more information.

 Live Music